dischoen/dictation.el/README.md

 dictation.el
 ============

-Emacs lisp package to play and pause voice recordings, for easier transcription
+This is a package for GNU Emacs to play and pause voice recordings, for easier transcription.

 Version 0.2 uses mplayer, so every audio format which is supported by mplayer, can be used for dictation.